ave-llan/movie-website/README.md

 # My Movie Library

-Generates a [simple website](http://jrleszcz.github.io/movie-website) to display your favorite movies.
+Generates a [simple website](http://jrleszcz.github.io/movie-website) to display your favorite movies and play their trailers.

 ### Usage